VighneshG/Web-Blog-Django/README.md

 4) Registered users can post any Blog Post.
 5) Users can Create, Update or Delete their Posts
 6) Posts are visible to all users
+7) Pagination helps in showing 5 posts per page at maximum.